mehradmrt/RVh04_ws_vROS2/readme.md

 1: The workstation " h04_ws_vROS2" is created including the packages "roboticvehicles_ros1", "roboticvehicles_ros2" and "vehicle_msgs".
 A package in ros2 can be created using the following example:
     "ros2 pkg create vehiclemodel"

-Please note that the structure of the ROS2 packages are different which required some effort prepare the ROS2/foxy version.
+Please note that the structure of the ROS2 packages are different which required some effort to prepare the ROS2/foxy version.

+Please use source workspce at all times using: source /opt/ros/foxy/setup.bash

+or use : gedit ~/.bashrc    and add " source /opt/ros/foxy/setup.bash " to the end of the script

 P2:
 To build and source: